stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 ## List of instrinsics in AlgEtQ/AlgEt.m:

 > <pre><b>EtaleAlgebra</b>(seq::SeqEnum[FldNum]) -> AlgEtQ</pre>
 <em>Given a sequence of number fields returns the étale algebra corresponding to the direct product.
-Note: the number fields with DefiningPolynomial of degree one should be created with the vararg DoLinearExtention set to true.</em>
+Note: the number fields with DefiningPolynomial of degree one should be created with the vararg DoLinearExtension set to true.</em>

 > <pre><b>EtaleAlgebra</b>(f::RngUPolElt[RngInt]) -> AlgEtQ</pre>
 <em>Given a squarefree polynomial over the integers returns the product of the number fields defined by the irreducible factors.</em>